nsrau/azure-docs.it-it/articles/azure-functions/functions-bindings-timer.md

 La proprietà `IsPastDue` è `true` quando la chiamata della funzione corrente avviene successivamente al momento pianificato.
 Ad esempio, un riavvio dell'app per le funzioni può causare la mancata riuscita di una chiamata.

-## <a name="ncrontab-expressions"></a>Espressioni NCRONTAB
+## <a name="ncrontab-expressions"></a>NCRONTAB expressions

-Funzioni di Azure usa la libreria [NCronTab](https://github.com/atifaziz/NCrontab) per interpretare le espressioni NCronTab.
-Un exppression NCRONTAB è simile a un'espressione CRON con la differenza che include un sesto campo aggiuntivo all'inizio da usare per la precisione temporale in secondi:
+Azure Functions uses the [NCronTab](https://github.com/atifaziz/NCrontab) library to interpret NCRONTAB expressions.
+An NCRONTAB exppression is similar to a CRON expression except that it includes an additional sixth field at the beginning to use for time precision in seconds:

 `{second} {minute} {hour} {day} {month} {day-of-week}`